The Wars of the Roses

 The Battle of Mortimer's Cross was fought by the River Lugg near Wigmore in Herefordshire, at a site not far from the border with Wales.
 The young Edward, Earl of March, (later Edward IV) head of the Yorkist faction, faced an army commanded by lords loyal to Lancastrian King Henry VI.

-Richard, Duke of York, the father of Edward Earl of March, had been killed by Lancastrians at the Battle of Wakefield.
-The eighteen year old Edward, now the new Duke of York, attempted to prevent a Lancastrian force from Wales, led by Owen Tudor, (the second husband of Henry V's Queen, Catherine of Valois) and his son Jasper, Earl of Pembroke (the half brother of King Henry VI) from joining up with the main Lancastrian army.
+Richard, Duke of York, the father of Edward the nineteen year old Earl of March, had been killed by Lancastrians at the Battle of Wakefield.
+Edward, now the new Duke of York, attempted to prevent a Lancastrian force from Wales, led by Owen Tudor, (the second husband of Henry V's Queen, Catherine of Valois) and his son Jasper, Earl of Pembroke (the illegitimate half brother of King Henry VI) from joining up with the main Lancastrian army.

-As day broke, the meteorological phenomenon known as parhelion occurred, due to highly unusual atmospheric conditions, three suns were seen to be rising in the sky.
-Many in that superstitious age were alarmed and filled with dread and awe at the sight of this strange phenomenon, but Edward reassured them that it represented the Holy Trinity and was a sign that God was on their side.
+As day broke, the meteorological phenomenon known as parhelion or sun dog occurred, due to highly unusual atmospheric conditions, three suns were seen to be rising in the sky.
+Many in that superstitious age were alarmed and filled with dread and awe at the sight of this strange phenomenon, but Edward reassured his terrified troops that the phenomena represented the Holy Trinity and was a sign that God was on their side.
 He later adopted it as his own emblem, the "Sun in Splendour", representing the three surviving sons of York.
+The event was later dramatized by William Shakespeare in the play King Henry VI, Part 3.

 He is reported to have expected a reprieve because of his relationship with the Lancastrian royal family.
 He was reportedly unconvinced of his impending fate until the red collar was ripped off his doublet by the executioner.
 At which he is alleged to have cried that "the head which used to lie in Queen Catherine's lap would now lie in the executioner's basket".
 His head was set on the market cross, where a mad woman combed his hair and washed his face, setting lighted wax torches round about it.